galaxyeagle/galaxyeagle.github.io/pages/research/biomed/scRNA-Seq.md

 **Identifying markers of each cluster relative to all other clusters**

 When the code runs `pbmc.markers <- FindAllMarkers(pbmc, ...)`, it performs a differential expression analysis (typically a Wilcoxon Rank Sum test) for every gene.
 This test compares the expression of a gene in one cluster against its expression in all other clusters combined.
-It will generate a large output `pbmc.markers` and takes some time and RAM.
+It will generate a large output `pbmc.markers` and takes a good amount of time and RAM.

 ```r
 pbmc.markers = FindAllMarkers(pbmc, only.pos = TRUE, min.pct = 0.25, logfc.threshold = 0.25)